Karl Marx: Death

 Marx's surviving daughters Eleanor and Laura, as well as Charles Longuet and Paul Lafargue, Marx's two French socialist sons-in-law, were also in attendance.
 He had been predeceased by his wife and his eldest daughter, the latter dying a few months earlier in January 1883.
 Liebknecht, a founder and leader of the German Social Democratic Party, gave a speech in German, and Longuet, a prominent figure in the French working-class movement, made a short statement in French.
-Two telegrams from workers' parties in France and Spain were also read out.
+Two telegrams from workers' parties in France and Spain were read out; from Jose Mesa y Leompart on behalf of the Madrid branch of the Partido Socialista Obrero Español, and from The Secretary, Lipine' from the Paris branch of the French Workers' Party.
 Together with Engels's speech, this constituted the entire programme of the funeral.
 Non-relatives attending the funeral included three communist associates of Marx: Friedrich Lessner, imprisoned for three years after the Cologne Communist Trial of 1852; G. Lochner, whom Engels described as "an old member of the Communist League"; and Carl Schorlemmer, a professor of chemistry in Manchester, a member of the Royal Society, and a communist activist involved in the 1848 Baden revolution.
 Another attendee of the funeral was Ray Lankester, a British zoologist who would later become a prominent academic.

 Marx left a personal estate valued for probate at £250, equivalent to £38,095 in 2024.
 Upon his own death in 1895, Engels left Marx's two surviving daughters a "significant portion" of his considerable estate, valued in 2024 at US$6.8 million.

 Marx and his family were reburied on a new site nearby in November 1954.
 The tomb at the new site, unveiled on 14 March 1956, bears the carved message: "Workers of All Lands Unite", the final line of The Communist Manifesto; and, from the 11th "Thesis on Feuerbach" (as edited by Engels), "The philosophers have only interpreted the world in various ways—the point however is to change it".
 The Communist Party of Great Britain (CPGB) had the monument with a portrait bust by Laurence Bradshaw erected and Marx's original tomb had only humble adornment.